sameerraj-13/Jarvis/README.md

-# README.md for Astra AI Assistant
+# Astra AI Assistant

-readme_content = """# Astra (AI Personal Assistant)
+##### `Astra (AI Personal Assistant)`

-Astra (previously named SAM, SR, ARIS, or JARVIS) is a voice-controlled AI personal assistant designed to perform various tasks like opening/closing applications, fetching information, telling the date and time, sending emails, and more.
+Astra (Commonly called named `SAM, SR, ARIS, or JARVIS`) is a voice-controlled AI personal assistant designed to perform various tasks like opening/closing applications, fetching information, telling the date and time, sending emails, and more.
 This assistant can be enhanced with additional features in the future.

 ---